adilakhter/papers-i-read/distributed_systems/dynamo/README.md

 - what we CAN do by combing technologies and having tradeoffs to make a production distributed system.
 - The introduction shows the structure of each section.
-- 99.9 percentile for customer experience, engineers' relentless focus. (btw: Does their relentless focus result in higher salary or longer vacation)
+- 99.9 percentile for customer experience, engineers' relentless focus. (btw: Does their relentless focus result in higher salary and/or longer vacation)
 - 'Give services control over their system properties, let services make their own tradeoffs', like Waldo's paper, engineers need to know what they are doing, don't try to unify everything.

 Weak points